Malloy and SQL use a "NULL tainting" approoach to null values in computation. Many computation which include a null produce a null result.

 For most operations, missing or null-valued data can still be used in a computation

-as a "false-ish" value, mostly works.
-For example x = y
+and the "NULL tainting", along with treating null as a "false-ish" value, mostly works.
+For example x = y results in null if either value is null, and the "false-ish"

-treatment of NULL means that comparison is meaningful, even if some of the values are null
+treatment of NULL means that comparison is meaningful, even if some of the values are null.

-SQL = with NULLs | |||
+| SQL = with NULLs | |||

 x |